-Other standouts from the menu include an insanely decadent Apple Cinammon Bread (with Crimson Crisp, Fuji, and Pink Lady apples), numerous Hard Ciders, and the addictive Apple Cider Donut holes that they bring to every table.
+Other standouts include an insanely decadent Apple Cinammon Bread (with Crimson Crisp, Fuji, and Pink Lady apples), numerous Hard Ciders, and the addictive Apple Cider Donut holes that they bring to every table.
 We ended up buying a dozen donuts to take home!

 Mona Lisa’s Dessert House (Dessert/Wine Bar)